DotaPie/Cat-Monitoring/README.md

 - installed python3.8 or higher (python3.11 or higher recommended, because of EOL https://devguide.python.org/versions/)
 - installed git
 - mounted /dev/shm with (should be already there on most modern linux distros)
-    - size depends on number of video streams, resolution and FPS, but allocating 256 MB will be most likely enaugh
+    - size depends on number of video streams, resolution and FPS, but make sure to have allocated enaugh (for my case 2GB)
 - GUI not needed

 ## FTP server requirements (optional):